Cirkit Designer Logo

 Introduction

-The MQ-138 is a gas sensor manufactured by Flying Fish, designed to detect various gases, particularly volatile organic compounds (VOCs).
-It operates on the principle of resistive change when exposed to target gases, providing an analog output proportional to the gas concentration.
-This sensor is widely used in air quality monitoring systems, industrial safety equipment, and environmental research.
+The MQ-138 is a gas sensor manufactured by Flying Fish, designed to detect various gases, particularly volatile organic compounds (VOCs) and other harmful gases in the environment.
+It operates on the principle of resistive change in the presence of target gases, providing an analog output that can be easily interfaced with microcontrollers and other electronic systems.

 Explore Projects Built with MQ-138